-Enrollment Date: Fall Semester Program Length: 4 semesters and 1 summer session Campus: Fort Dodge Department: Health Sciences CIP#: 5106020200
+Enrollment Date: Fall Semester Minimum Required Credits: 86 Campus: Fort Dodge Department: Health Sciences CIP#: 5106020200

 Dentistry

 Dentistry is the health profession that deals with the prevention, diagnosis and treatment of disorders in the teeth and adjacent tissues.
 Dentistry is now highly recommended for overall general health.
 Most dentists are general practitioners that see patients for routine office visits especially because of prevention and treatment of tooth decay and gum disease.
 Dentists often spend time with restorations that include filling cavities, extracting teeth that cannot be repaired, root canals, reviewing x-rays, preparing fitted dentures, and treating problems associated with gum disease.
 Another important aspect of being a dentist is health education.
 Preventative dental care is essential to good health and patients are encouraged to brush, floss, use fluoride, and have good nutrition to protect their teeth and gums.